-Martin Laidlaw, 65, who was originally elected by the Board on January 18, 2016 and most recently re-elected to the Board by the Company's stockholders at the 2021 Annual Meeting on December 16, 2021, provides Director Services in and from the Cayman Islands.
+Martin Laidlaw, 66, who was originally elected by the Board on January 18, 2016 and most recently re-elected to the Board by the Company's stockholders at the 2022 Annual Meeting on December 15, 2022, provides Director Services in and from the Cayman Islands.
 Martin has over 30 years of experience in the offshore financial industry and has an extensive range of experience with all forms of investment fund products and has held numerous directorship positions for a wide variety of offshore fund vehicles.
 Previously, Mr. Laidlaw was a Director of a Premier Fiduciary Services Company providing Directorship services.
-He was also a former Managing Director and Head of Fund Services and was responsible for leading the fund services team and developing new business and client relationships.
+He was also a former Managing Director of a Fund Administration entity.
+Martin was previously employed by CIBC Bank and Trust Company (Cayman) Limited from 1989 through 2009.
+He was appointed Director and Head of Fund Services and was responsible for leading the fund services team and developing new business and client relationships.
 Prior to his years at CIBC, he was employed with KPMG, Cayman Islands where he led various financial services audits.
 He was a founding member, Director and Treasurer of the Cayman Islands Fund Administrators Association.
 Martin graduated from Edinburgh University in Scotland with a Bachelor of Commerce Degree.
 He was admitted as a Member of the Institute of Chartered Accountants of Scotland in February, 1984 and continues to maintain his qualification.
 Mr. Laidlaw's extensive experience in the financial industry, including his financial and accounting background, and his experience as a director of various offshore fund vehicles makes him well qualified to serve on our Board.
 Mr. Laidlaw serves as chairman of the Company's Audit Committee and he is a member of the Company's Nominating and Corporate Governance Committee and the Company's Valuation Committee.